Los Angeles Convention Center: Expansion plans

+The January 2025 Southern California wildfires impacted plans for the expansion of the convention center.
+Expansion could start in the years prior to the 2028 Olympics, with a brief pause prior to the games, then resuming afterwards with the goal of a 2029 completion.
+It will cost approximately $2.2 billion to expand and renovate the convention center.
+The expansion will add 190,000 square feet of exhibition hall space, 55,000 square feet of meeting rooms, and an additional 95,000 square feet of multi-purpose space.
+In September of 2025, the city council approved the expansion plans, allowing the expansion to move forward.

 Events

-The convention center hosts annual events such as the Los Angeles Auto Show, the Abilities Expo, the Anime Expo, and is best known to video game fans as host to the Electronic Entertainment Expo, also known as E3.
+The convention center hosts annual events such as the Los Angeles Auto Show, the Abilities Expo, and the Anime Expo.

 Grammy Week

 During the week leading up to the annual Grammy Awards, the convention center typically hosts several Grammy week events.
 Since 2005, the convention center has hosted the MusiCares Person of the Year tribute, which takes place two days prior to the Grammy Awards.

-It also hosted the pre-telecast portion of the Grammy Awards (preceding the main telecast at the Crypto.com Arena) until 2013, when the pre-telecast was moved to the Nokia Theatre (now the Microsoft Theater).
+It also hosted the pre-telecast portion of the Grammy Awards (preceding the main telecast at the Crypto.com Arena) until 2013, when the pre-telecast was moved to the Peacock Theater.

 The 2021 awards were held in and around the convention center, owing to the COVID-19 pandemic.

 Emmy Week

 Following the annual Primetime Emmy Awards ceremony, the convention center hosts the Governors Ball, one of the major Emmy after-parties.